microsoft/code-challenges/Labs/Azure Active Directory B2C/readme.md

-# Consumer sign-up &amp; sign-in with Azure Active Directory B2C
+# Consumer sign-up & sign-in with Azure Active Directory B2C

 # Overview

-Azure Active Directory (Azure AD) B2C is a cloud identity service for your consumer-facing web &amp; mobile apps.
+Azure Active Directory (Azure AD) B2C is a cloud identity service for your consumer-facing web & mobile apps.
 It is highly-available, secure and scales to millions of consumer identities.
 Consumers can use their social accounts (Facebook, Google, Microsoft account, etc.) or create new credentials to access your apps.
-In this quick start challenge, you will develop a .NET Model-View-Controller (MVC) web app that allows consumers to sign-up &amp; sign-in to your web app using email addresses and passwords.
-As a bonus step, you can also add support for Facebook sign-up &amp; sign-in.
+In this quick start challenge, you will develop a .NET Model-View-Controller (MVC) web app that allows consumers to sign-up & sign-in to your web app using email addresses and passwords.
+As a bonus step, you can also add support for Facebook sign-up & sign-in.

 # Objectives

 - How to create a new Azure AD B2C tenant.
-- How to register your web application and create sign-up &amp; sign-in experiences.
+- How to register your web application and create sign-up & sign-in experiences.
 - How to integrate your .NET MVC web app with your B2C tenant using the OpenID Connect protocol.

 # Prerequisites